cpcitor/color-flood-for-amstrad-cpc/README.md

 # How to compile

 * Linux users will recognize the usual clone/configure/make workflow.
+Dependencies may already be there, or as simple to get as running this command line: `sudo apt-get --no-install-recommends --assume-yes install git ca-certificates wget make patch gcc bzip2 unzip g++ texinfo bison flex libboost-dev libsdl1.2-dev pkgconf libfreetype6-dev libncurses-dev` [details](https://github.com/cpcitor/cpc-dev-tool-chain/blob/master/documentation/how_to_install.md#do-i-need-to-prepare-my-system- "Do I need to prepare my system ?").
 * Windows users have to fetch a Linux-like environment first.
 Details on [How to install](https://github.com/cpcitor/cpc-dev-tool-chain/blob/master/documentation/how_to_install.md).

 For a quick start, just copy-paste this!